 If you’re looking for a free app to help you with sales, contacts, and a customer help desk, Vtiger is a good pick.

-You can also upgrade to paid versions with even more features like Calculus, the platform’s AI technology which predicts sales, makes intelligent recommendations about client communication, and provides conversion analytics.
+You can also upgrade to paid versions with even more features like Calculus, the platform’s AI technology that predicts sales makes intelligent recommendations about client communication and provides conversion analytics.

 The one drawback to Vtiger is the learning curve you might face as a new user.
 Fortunately, there are resources to help you along the way as you learn to navigate the platform and make it your own.

 Price: $0/mo Pilot version; $30/mo One Professional version; $42/mo One Enterprise version

 Who else is guilty of switching between 5 (or 15, who’s counting?) tabs as you navigate between clients, emails, sales, and video calls?